How to Apply

 UWA's Master of Clinical Audiology course is one of only six accredited audiology courses in Australia.
 Supported by the University's world-renowned Auditory Laboratory, the course offers you the chance to complete audiology research projects and work with highly trained staff with first-hand experience of the latest developments in hearing science.
 You could work in a hospital, community health centre, hearing aid and cochlear implant rehabilitation clinic, educational support setting or a private practice as an audiologist.

 You can pursue a Master of Clinical Audiology at UWA after completing a bachelor's degree in any discipline.
-The Master of Clinical Audiology is available every second year, in even years.

 Some audiologists are employed in community and workplace settings, including programs aimed at reducing the prevalence and impact of middle ear disease in rural and remote Aboriginal communities, newborn hearing screening programs and hearing conservation programs in industry.